ferparra/My-Readwise/pages/On Aug 1, I Woke Up And... (highlights).md

 	  Not really relatable to me, just interesting. ([View Tweet](https://twitter.com/awilkinson/status/1445749769167523842))
 	- What I wasn’t expecting to learn was that I myself was a textbook addict who had unintentionally put himself into self-imposed rehab.

-	  Dr. Lembke explained that most addictions arise from substances or activities that release dopamine. ([View Tweet](https://twitter.com/awilkinson/status/1445749773080743944))
+	  Dr. Lembke explained that most addictions arise from substances or activities that release [[dopamine]]. ([View Tweet](https://twitter.com/awilkinson/status/1445749773080743944))
 	- The obvious ones include things like cocaine, alcohol, and heroin.

-	  While she treats drug addiction, much of her work actually focuses on people with more pernicious 21st century addictions to dopamine inducing activities. ([View Tweet](https://twitter.com/awilkinson/status/1445749804366123020))
+	  While she treats drug addiction, much of her work actually focuses on people with more pernicious 21st century addictions to [[dopamine]] inducing activities. ([View Tweet](https://twitter.com/awilkinson/status/1445749804366123020))
 	- Things like video games.
 Food.
 Social networks.
 Porn.
 Email.
 Exercise.

 	  Even romance novels.
 Yes, romance novels. ([View Tweet](https://twitter.com/awilkinson/status/1445749808052854807))
 	- People can be addicted to ANYTHING that releases dopamine.
 And we are all doing it constantly in an unnatural way.

 	  Our phones are dopamine machines, and, like alcohol, our society has normalized constant exposure. ([View Tweet](https://twitter.com/awilkinson/status/1445749810141663233))
-	- In the podcast, she describes dopamine as a neurotransmitter that creates both pleasure and pain.
+	- In the podcast, she describes [[dopamine]] as a neurotransmitter that creates both pleasure and pain.

 	  Imagine eating a piece of chocolate cake... ([View Tweet](https://twitter.com/awilkinson/status/1445749813488717832))
 	- You will obviously experience great pleasure eating it, but what people don't realize is that in the background there is a gnawing pain which makes you want more.

-	  A craving for another dopamine hit.
+	  A craving for another [[dopamine]] hit.

 	  Just once more bite.
 One more slice. ([View Tweet](https://twitter.com/awilkinson/status/1445749841028476940))
 	- That’s the pain side of dopamine that pushes us to pursue more of the dopamine inducing substance.